Hendrix-CS/csci150/labs/doublets.md

 Be sure you can successfully play a game of Doublets with your program, as shown in the example above, before moving on to Step 3.

-### Step 3 - Error Handling
+### Step 3 - Error Handling (5 points)

 Of course the user might not always enter input in the expected form.
 A second run of the program is shown below, where the user made many mistakes.

+    What is the starting word? lig
+	lig is not a word.
+Please try again.
 	What is the starting word? log
     What is the ending word? worm
     The lengths are not equal.
 Please try again.
-    What is the ending word? sfu
+    What is the ending word? sku
-    sfu is not a word.
+    sku is not a word.
 Please try again.
     What is the ending word? bug
     Start   = LOG
     Current = LOG